-If you’ve enjoyed this review, you might be interested in reading my review of We Have Always Been Here by Samra Habib here.
-Or you might like to take a look at my review of Maurice by EM Forster here.
+If you’ve enjoyed this review, you might be interested reading in my review of We Have Always Been Here by Samra Habib.

-If you fancy something different, you might like to take a chance on my review of Food for Feasts and Festivals by CJ Jackson here.
+If you fancy something different, you might like to take a chance on my review of Food for Feasts and Festivals by CJ Jackson.